tidyverse/purrr/tests/testthat/_snaps/flatten.md

       flatten(1)
     Condition
       Error:
-      ! `.x` must be a list, not a number
+      ! `.x` must be a list, not a number.

 ---